A data cube is the basic unit of representation of data used for visualization within Imply.

 Shown below is a heatmap visualization from a data cube for Wikipedia edits data, using filters for

 Language not English, with the

 Time by Hour dimensions being shown.

-We'll discuss filters and dimension splits in more detail here.
+We will discuss filters and dimension splits in more detail here.

 Filters let you focus on a specific part of your data.
 It could be a period or time, a certain country or a number of countries, or any other segment of a dimension in your data.